 Most importantly, lead by example.
 Don’t gamble in front of your children.
 If you gamble, don’t glamourise or glorify it.

-Yes, gambling websites go out of their way to discourage minors from signing up and placing bets.
+Yes, gambling websites go out of their way to support underage gambling prevention.

 They do this via age verification checks and ask for supporting documentation.